KevinFasusi/KevinFasusi.github.io/_posts/2015-06-02-Naive-Bayes-Document-Classifier-Part-2.md

 # Naive Bayes Document Classifier Part 2-The good, the bad, the VBA #

-Since the objective is to automate the whole process, I wanted to drop the files in the folder and be done with it.
-Using Microsoft Scripting runtime object library, I used FileSystemObject and textstream instead of the input output method.
+The objective is to automate the whole process; I wanted to drop the files in the folder, and that is it.
+Using Microsoft Scripting Runtime object library, I used FileSystemObject and textstream instead of the input-output method.
 The 'classifier training' class has a method for extracting and tokenizing the text a sentence at a time from each file in the directory.
-The '.bas' files can be found in my repo here.
+The '.bas' files are in my repo here.

-The first code snippet below shows the interation through the directory removing punctuation, tokenizing the text and creating the 'corpuArr' which holds all the takenized text from every file placed in the folder.
+The first code snippet below shows the iteration through the directory tokenizing the text, removing punctuation and creating the 'corpuArr' which holds all the tokenized text from every file placed in the folder.
 At this point the array will hold duplicates, this is intentional.
-The duplicates will be removed later, when the number of occurances for each word is tallied.
+The duplicates will be removed later when every instance of the same word is tallied.

 ## Removing Punctuation and Tokenizing. ##